 - The steps are similar if you want to increase disk space of a data volume, for example how to extend D drive.

-- If you want to extend C drive with non-adjacent partition such as E, there's an additional step to move partition D rightwards.
+- If you want to extend C drive with non-adjacent partition (such as E in my server), there's an additional step to move partition D to the right.

-- If you want to increase partition size in RAID arrays, there's no difference.
-Note: do not break array or do any operations to raid controller
+- If you want to increase RAID partition size in Server 2016/2019/2022, there's no difference.
+Note: do not break array or do any operations to RAID controller

-- If there's no available free space on the same disk, you can copy disk to a larger one and increase partition size with additional disk space.
+- If there's no available free space on the same disk, you can copy disk to a larger one and increase partition size with extra disk space.

-3. How to increase size of virtual partition in VMware/Hyper-V
+3. How to increase disk space in VMware/Hyper-V

 If you run Windows 2016 server as virtual machine in VMware or Hyper-V, similarly, check if there's enough free space on the same disk.
 If yes, simply install NIUBI to the virtual server and follow the steps above.